History of Ghana: Since 1966

-All attention, however, remained focused on Prime Minister Busia and his government.
-Much was expected of the Busia administration, because its parliamentarians were considered intellectuals and, therefore, more perceptive in their evaluations of what needed to be done.
-Many Ghanaians hoped that their decisions would be in the general interest of the nation, as compared with those made by the Nkrumah administration, which were judged to satisfy narrow party interests and, more important, Nkrumah's personal agenda.
-The NLC had given assurances that there would be more democracy, more political maturity, and more freedom in Ghana, because the politicians allowed to run for the 1969 elections were proponents of Western democracy.
-In fact, these were the same individuals who had suffered under the old regime and were, therefore, thought to understand the benefits of democracy.

 Two early measures initiated by the Busia government were the expulsion of large numbers of non-citizens from the country and a companion measure to limit foreign involvement in small businesses.
 The moves were aimed at relieving the unemployment created by the country's precarious economic situation.
 The policies were popular because they forced out of the retail sector of the economy those foreigners, especially Lebanese, Asians, and Nigerians, who were perceived as unfairly monopolizing trade to the disadvantage of Ghanaians.
 Many other Busia moves, however, were not popular.
 Busia's decision to introduce a loan programme for university students, who had hitherto received free education, was challenged because it was interpreted as introducing a class system into the country's highest institutions of learning.
 Some observers even saw Busia's devaluation of the national currency and his encouragement of foreign investment in the industrial sector of the economy as conservative ideas that could undermine Ghana's sovereignty.

-The opposition Justice Party's basic policies did not differ significantly from those of the Busia administration.
-Still, the party attempted to stress the importance of the central government rather than that of limited private enterprise in economic development, and it continued to emphasize programmes of primary interest to the urban work force.
 The ruling PP emphasized the need for development in rural areas, both to slow the movement of population to the cities and to redress regional imbalance in levels of development.
 The JP and a growing number of PP members favoured suspension of payment on some foreign debts of the Nkrumah era.
 This attitude grew more popular as debt payments became more difficult to meet.
 Both parties favoured creation of a West African economic community or an economic union with the neighboring West African states.